rodger0531/foobook-mirror/App Logic/README.md

 	NOTE: PLEASE CREATE A NEW ENTRY EVERYTIME YOU COMMIT A CHANGE TO THIS FOLDER.
 ===========================================================================================

+06/03/2014 - Tharman

+	- Corrected the 'wallPost.php' file to use the updated field names currently being used for the 'message' table.

 04/03/2014 - Tharman

 	- Added updated sign in/sign up stuff.